AestheticalZ/SvchostDestroyer/README.md

 # svchost.exe Destroyer
 Svchost Destroyer made in C#

-This is to test a process termination permission quirk that allows any program with administrator priviledges to BSOD the system.

 Program.cs is the only code file for the program.

 This program just literally requests administrator permissions and calls taskkill on svchost.exe, which causes a BSOD.